developmentAC/infomaid/README.md

   + Check to see if you already have Python installed on your machine before installing a new version.

-  + There will be depreciation warning messages from the `Langchain` library when the program is executed.
-These warnings will not prevent functionality of the code.
-This appears to an issue for the developers of `Lanchain`.
-See GitHub Issue [Latest Langchain throws deprecated warnings](https://github.com/DataDog/dd-trace-py/issues/8212).

   + Poetry: Used to manage the virtual environment and to _frame_ the project as a command line app.

   + [Instructions to install Poetry](https://python-poetry.org/docs/#installation)